 What is the Law Regarding Employment in Medina?

-Employment law in Medina regulates relationships between employer and employees, and independent contractors.
-Such laws govern employment matters like hiring, wage levels, and termination policies.
-Employers and their employees alike should be aware of Medina employment laws.
+In Medina, employment law means those laws governing employee and employer relationships, as well as independent contractors.
+Such laws control employment matters like hiring, wage levels, and termination policies.
+Both employees and employers must have knowledge of the Medina employment laws.

 "At-Will" vs. Contract Employment Terms

-Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
+Employment is normally considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
 So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
 Federal and state laws control the enforcement of employment clauses provisions for citizens of Medina.

 Anti-Discrimination laws in Medina